 - A mailbox stores your mail separately on our servers.
 Your mail won't be mixed with mail at other addresses.

-  - Your mail program (or Webmail) will insert the correct "From" address when you reply to a message.
+- Your mail program (or Webmail) will use the correct "From" address when you send or reply to a message.

 - The messages can be read using our Webmail system.

 - Since the messages stay on our servers, problems at other companies won't make your e-mail less reliable.

 - Our systems know who you send outgoing mail to and make sure the replies will never be blocked as "spam".